facebook/react-native-website/docs/keyboardavoidingview.md

 title: KeyboardAvoidingView
 ---

-It is a component to solve the common problem of views that need to move out of the way of the virtual keyboard.
-It can automatically adjust either its height, position, or bottom padding based on the keyboard height.
+This component will automatically adjust its height, position, or bottom padding based on the keyboard height to remain visible while the virtual keyboard is displayed.

 ## Example